s-zorrieh/PUGNN/README.md

 # PUGNN - PU Estimation Using Graph Neural Networks

 All classes defined in `PUGNN.py`.
-The API is briefly discused in `sample.ipynb`.
+The API is briefly discused in `آHellow World Program.ipynb`.
-The figures are available in `plots` directory.
+The outputs are available in `test-PUGNN` directory.
+I will be add more examples!